hannamw/hannamw.github.io/resume/index.md

 - BA with Honors, Linguistics; GPA: 3.96

 ### Publications
 - Michael Hanna, Ollie Liu, and Alexandre Variengien.
 2023. [**How does GPT-2 compute greater-than?: Interpreting mathematical abilities in a pre-trained language model**](https://arxiv.org/abs/2305.00586).
-In ArXiv.
-Under review.
+To appear at the Thirty-seventh Conference on Neural Information Processing Systems.
 - Michael Hanna, Roberto Zamparelli, and David Mareček.
 2023. [**The Functional Relevance of Probed Information: A Case Study**](https://aclanthology.org/2023.eacl-main.58/).
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 835–848, Dubrovnik, Croatia.
 Association for Computational Linguistics.
 - Michael Hanna, Federico Pedeni, Alessandro Suglia, Alberto Testoni, and Raffaella Bernardi.
 2022. [**ACT-Thor: A Controlled Benchmark for Embodied Action Understanding in Simulated Environments**](https://aclanthology.org/2022.coling-1.495).
 In Proceedings of the 29th International Conference on Computational Linguistics, Gyeongju, Republic of Korea.
 International Committee on Computational Linguistics.
 - Michael Hanna and Ondrej Bojar.
 2021. [**A Fine-Grained Investigation of BERTScore**](https://aclanthology.org/2021.wmt-1.59/).
 In Proceedings of the Sixth Conference on Machine Translation.
 Punta Cana, Dominican Republic (Online).
 Association for Computational Linguistics